kpsdev1/Fitness-365/README.md

 ### Text Box area
 - It is a transparent rectangular box with a white border and text in the middle.
 - It is one of the things that catches the users eye at first glance when they reach the page and it gives a little synopsis about the gym.
-- The box floats into the hero image about 50px on destop and 30px on smaller devices.
+- The box floats into the hero image about 50px on desktop and 30px on smaller devices.

 ![Text box section on the homepage](readme-docs/images/text-box.png)
 - - -

 ### Coaches
-- This is the main section of the home page as it provides your information about the coaches.
+- This is the main section of the home page as it provides you with information about the coaches.
 - In this section we have images of the 3 coaches with a bit of information about them underneath the images.
-- On desktop they are displayed horizontially and on tablets and mobiles they are display vertically.
+- On desktop the images and text are displayed horizontially and on tablets and mobiles they are displayed vertically.

 ![coaches section of the homepage](readme-docs/images/coaches.png)
 - - -

 ### Membership and opening hours
-- We made a rectangle that stretches 80% of the page and is centered.
+- It is a rectangle that stretches 80% of the page and is centered.
-- The background color is white and the text is black for contrast.
+- The background color is white and the text is black to provide contrast.
 - There is a black side border at each side to make it stand out and make it more visually appealing.
 - Here you can find the membership prices on the left hand side and the opening hours on the right.
 - The membership and opening hours section can be accessed from any page by clicking on the membership tab on the navigation bar.